 The only contemporary record of Burns's exploits is contained in his booklet, A brief narrative of the remarkable history of Barnet Burns, which first appeared in 1835.
 In it Burns recounted the events of his extraordinary and often dangerous life in New Zealand.
 It aroused widespread interest and was reprinted in several different towns, seemingly to coincide with Burns's lectures; the ninth and last reprint appeared in 1859.
 The book contains an appendix giving a partial vocabulary of the Māori language; in April 1836 Burns was said to have been engaged in assisting an unnamed person in the Isle of Wight to translate the Scriptures into Māori.

 Burns originally intended to return to New Zealand.
 In March 1836 a relative, Thomas Morgan, opened a correspondence with Lords Palmerston and Glenelg at the Colonial Office.
 Burns had expressed a wish to communicate 'valuable information' about New Zealand to the government.
 He proposed the establishment of a small colony of artisans and tradesmen under his protection, and offered to supply the British government and merchants with timber and flax.
 What became of the suggestion is not known, but Burns later applied to go to New Zealand on the Tory.
-The last known reference to Barnet Burns occurs in 1859; his date and place of death are unknown.
+He died at Plymouth on 26 December 1860, aged 53.